colin6756/gwas-gene-discovery/README.md

 * In addition to either Python version, the user should ensure they have installed Requests module into Python path.
 See 3.
 Installing requests in Instructions on how to do this.

-## Instructions
+* virtualenv or pyvenve. **Only for users with standard linux terminal**

+## Tutorial and usage instructions
+This is a quick tutorial to get the user started by reproducing the outputs of map_snp_to_gene_vEN.py for 2 different GWAS output spreadsheets, GAPIT.MLM.DTF.GWAS.Results.csv and GAPIT.MLM.blupWidth.GWAS.Results.csv as seen in the 2 directories of the same names.

 #### 1.Downloading the repository
 Clone this repository with the GitHub URL using either Git or a Git GUI.
 The user should obtain a directroy named gwas-gene-discovery with all the contents of the Github repository present.

-#### 2.Setting up a virtual environment on Rothhpc4 HPC cluster
-This section assumes the user has access to Rothamsted Research facility's Rothhpc4 cluster or a computer accessing a Linux server with Easybuild framework.

-A login node is accessed by the User after logging into their personal account.
-The user should execute the following to check available compute nodes:
+#### 2. Accessing compute node of Rothhpc4 Server managed by Easybuild
+The tutorial generally assume the user has access to Rothamsted Research facility's Rothhpc4 cluster.
+If such is the case, requests is already installed onto standard compute nodes which can be accessed as shown below.
+For machines without access to Rothamsted's HPC clusters, read optional step 3.

+The user can check available compute nodes by the command:
 ```
 sinfo
 ```